videogorillas/vgplayer-api/deployment.md

 `workerStorageDir` - workers keep their temporary files here, after worker node is done with a chunk this folder can be safely deleted.

+Q: In what unit are s3linksexpiretime?
+A: In seconds.

 # S3 Enabled